 Z-drugs were created as a solution to the more powerful benzos as a means to treat only sleep disorders.
 Benzos and barbiturates treat a wide range of disorders while Zimovane and other hypnotic drugs are designed specifically for sleep.
 While they do provide relief and boast fewer side effects, there is still a risk of becoming addicted to drugs like Zimovane.
 Doctors will be the best at determining if the benefits outweigh the risks, but even prescribed use can lead to addiction.
 Read on to learn more about Zimovane.

-Zimovane, also known as zoplicone, is a prescription drug used in the treatment of insomnia.
+Zimovane, generically known as zopiclone, is a prescription drug used in the treatment of insomnia.
 It is a Schedule IV drug meaning it is only legal when a doctor authorizes use with a prescription.
 It belongs in an umbrella category of drugs known as central nervous system (CNS) depressants along with other hypnotic drugs and alcohol.

 These drugs work similarly to benzos, but they differ in chemical structures.
 They were created with the thought they’d have a lower addiction potential, but there have been studies released disputing those reports.
 Zimovane can be abused for its intoxicating effects, which are similar to the euphoria that alcohol produces.
 In some cases, the drug can create dependence leading to addiction through continued use even as prescribed.

 Zimovane can show outward signs of addiction that are similar to other depressants.
 Familiarizing yourself with these signs will allow you to address the issue early and potentially save either yourself or someone else from falling too deep into a substance use disorder.